-It is intuitional that the GUS scheme can achieve the best rate performance, since it always schedules the users with the largest channel gains.
-However, as the users closer to the BS have smaller path losses and then are scheduled more often than others, the scheduling fairness issue arises.
-In the following, CUS is invoked to provide fair scheduling opportunities for the users.
+{The GUS scheme can achieve the best system performance, since it schedules the users with the largest channel gains \cite{2015_Tabassum_TWC_user_scheduling}.} However, as the users closer to the BS have smaller path-losses and then are scheduled more often than others, the scheduling fairness issue arises.
+However, in practical applications, apart from rate performance, admission fairness is also a pivotal system performance indicator for wireless networks \cite{2013_Sediq_TWC,2014_Shi_CST}, especially in opportunistic scheduling scenarios\cite{2005_Tse}.
+Hence, in the following, CUS is invoked to provide fair scheduling opportunities for the users.